Account

 "Enthralling...
 Gripping...
 A captivating and emotionally investing journey." -- Pittsburgh Post-Gazette

 After steaming out of New York City on December 1, 1917, laden with a staggering three thousand tons of TNT and other explosives, the munitions ship Mont-Blanc fought its way up the Atlantic coast, through waters prowled by enemy U-boats.
 As it approached the lively port city of Halifax, Mont-Blanc's deadly cargo erupted with the force of 2.9 kilotons of TNT -- the most powerful explosion ever visited on a human population, save for HIroshima and Nagasaki.
 Mont-Blanc was vaporized in one fifteenth of a second; a shockwave leveled the surrounding city.
 Next came a thirty-five-foot tsunami.
-Most astounding of all, however, were the incredible survival stories and heroism that soon emerged from the rubble.
+Most astounding of all, however, were the incredible tales of survival and heroism that soon emerged from the rubble.

 Tag This Book